NordicID/nur_exa_firmware/README.md

 Use "**exa_application_xxx-L**" in applications where high data through put requirement is not critical or mobile phone doesn't work properly with -H version.
 ## Version history

+VER 2.2.9 (9.5.2019)
+* Fixed barcode scan activate bug when using accessory command readBarcodeAsync without aiming preceeded.

+VER 2.2.8 (17.1.2019)
+* Increased NUR2 power-up fail timeout from 5 sec to 10 sec.
+* Decreased "No connection timeout" from 6 min to 90 sec.
+* NUR Module is powered all the time after boot for EXA51e.
+Idle timer (5min) still pending.

 ### VER 2.2.7 (4.9.2018)
 * Check battery state before powerup.
 If battery too low for powerup, device run on charging loop until enough power for starting.
 * Wireless charge off on BLE disonnect & power off.